 Kemeny assured me that everything was fine, gave me a genial smile, got back into his car and drove off.
 And that’s how I met John Kemeny.

 BASIC turns 50 on May 1 [Like I said, this is a five year old post] and Dartmouth is planning a series of events to mark the occasion.
 BASIC was my own introduction to programming.
 I taught it to myself in high school on a friend’s Atari 400 and, later, my own Atari 800XL.
 My senior year of high school I wrote my own Mandelbrot Set generator.
 It took 24 hours to generate a single 384×192 picture (something my iPad can do in a fraction of a second today).
-As a freshman at Dartmouth College in 1986, I took my first Computer Science course using Real Basic, an update to BASIC.
+As a freshman at Dartmouth College, I took my first Computer Science course using Real Basic, an update to BASIC.
 Soon afterwards I graduated to Pascal, 68000 assembly, and, ultimately, C. But it was BASIC that started it all.
 So, thank you Kemeny and Kurtz!
 And Happy Birthday BASIC!